 - Drink tap water.
 Ditch the bottled water, juice, and soda.
 Tap water is FREE (well, almost – you do have to pay your water bill)!

-- Stock up on Staples when they are on Sale.
+- Stock up on staples when they are on sale.
 We eat a lot of frozen veggies.
-Every so often, Publix puts all of their BirdsEye frozen steamer vegetables on sale for BOGO, including the Riced Cauliflour which we love.
+Every so often, Publix puts all of their BirdsEye frozen steamer vegetables on sale for BOGO, including the riced cauliflower which we love.
 I buy about 20-25 bags of frozen veggies at a time – usually enough to get me to the next BOGO sale.

-Like this?
-Check out my tips on How to Eat Clean on a Budget for more tips to save money on groceries!
+And be sure to check out my tips on How to Eat Clean on a Budget for more tips to save money on groceries!

 - Stay on top of vehicle maintenance.
 Make sure to do regular maintenance on your vehicle to avoid more costly future repairs.
 I have a friend that “blew up” the engine in her vehicle because she failed to change the oil regularly.
 Fifteen thousand dollars later, she wished she had paid the $59 for regular oil changes.